user-grinch/Cheat-Menu/README.md

 ## Introduction

-Cheat menu for Grand Theft Auto San Andreas & Vice City which allows a large set of modifications/cheats to be applied enabling a much more easier & amusing gameplay.
+A mod menu for Grand Theft Auto San Andreas & Vice City which allows a large set of modifications/cheats to be applied enabling a much more easier & amusing gameplay.
+This is **NOT** intended for use in multiplayer, I won't be responsible for any form of bans.
+Use it at your own risk!

 Get stable binaries from [here](https://github.com/user-grinch/Cheat-Menu/releases).
 Beta binaries are available at the discord server.